When will it all click for Daniel Jones?

 When he came back in 2005, though, he was a completely different player.
 The Giants went 11-5 and won the division.

 Might that happen to Jones?
 It’s possible.
 Jones is in a different position than his aforementioned contemporary quarterbacks who joined playoff-caliber teams as a late-in-the-process piece.
 There was no rebuild, no roster overhaul, no growing pains that were shared with other key positions when they first stepped onto the field.
-And Manning’s second season featured the best running back, receiver, and defensive lineman in team history, along with the infrastructure of one of the top offensive lines in the NFL over the past 20 years.
-And a Hall of Fame coach.
+And Manning’s second season featured the best running back (Tiki Barber), receiver (Amani Toomer) and defensive lineman (Michael Strahan) in team history, along with the infrastructure of one of the top offensive lines in the NFL over the past 20 years.
+And Tom Coughlin, a Hall of Fame coach.
 Jones doesn’t have that package to work with.

 The Giants undoubtedly will try to build some of that around him.
 They have some of the pieces already, such as Saquon Barkley.